fpimenta/microPanzerkampfwagen/README.md

 # microPanzerkampfwagen

-In the scope of the Computers discipline we ([Francisco Pimenta](https://github.com/fpimenta) and [João Morais](https://github.com/frndlies)) had to develop a final project to apply all the knowledge learned during the course.
-We developed a chipkit UNO32 based Panzer, connected trough bluetooth to an app we developed using MIT App Inventor.
-The robot also informs it's GPS location via GSM, by posting it to a server mounted on Heroku and sending an SMS when requested.
+In the scope of the Computers discipline I had to develop a final project to apply all the knowledge learned during the course.
+I developed a chipkit UNO32 based Panzer, connected trough bluetooth to an app developed using MIT App Inventor.
+The robot also informs it's GPS location via GSM, sending an SMS when requested.

 ## The Robot
 We used a car kit we had laying around, similar to the one in the image